 Patterns like Database Abstraction Layer (DBAL) work very well with Joomla.
 Object-relational mapping can be easily integrated with Doctrine.

 The use of both Joomla vs Drupal depends on your use.
-If you wish to go for a user-friendly option then Joomla can be chosen.
+If you wish to go for a user-friendly option, then Joomla can be chosen.
 It has a smaller ecosystem.
-It is SEO friendly and anyone can start using it.
+It is SEO friendly, and anyone can start using it.
 Drupal can be used when a huge website with many features and customizations.
-It has many inbuilt functions which enhance the performance but only a developer well versed in coding and programming can cope up with it easily.
+It has many inbuilt functions that enhance performance, but only a developer well-versed in coding and programming can easily cope with it.
 So choose between Drupal vs Joomla wisely and get your first website done!

-This has a been a guide to the top differences between Drupal vs Joomla.
-Here we also discuss the key differences with infographics, and comparison table.
-You may also have a look at the following articles
+This has been a guide to the top differences between Drupal vs Joomla.
+Here we also discuss the key differences with infographics and comparison table.
+You may also have a look at the following articles.